This homemade beef noodle soup has a luxuriously flavorful broth brimming with tender bites of beef, and hearty vegetables.

 - Egg noodles - Any variety is fine.
 You can even substitute traditional pasta or rice noodles.

-The key component to infusing this broth with layers of flavor is searing the beef in a large pot.
-The cubed beef is tossed in flour then seared in oil over medium-high heat until brown crust that forms on the beef cubes.
+The key component to infusing this broth with layers of flavor is searing the beef in a large soup pot or Dutch oven.
+To start the recipe, toss the cubed beef in flour then sear in oil over medium-high heat until a brown crust forms on the beef cubes.
 This is intensely flavorful and will add a lot of depth to this soup.
 The flour is also great for fortifying the delicious broth, giving it a more luxurious mouthfeel.

 Once the beef is browned, it can be removed from your pot with a slotted spoon, and the heat can be turned down to medium.
 Next, the onions are sauteed, which will coax out a lot of additional sweetness that adds a nice complexity to the otherwise beefy broth.